kyle-n/spooky-pictures/src/details/site-intro.md

 Welcome to **Spooky.pictures**!

-I love horror movies, so I made this website to help people find some to watch.
+Want recommendations for something to watch this October?
+Come back every day for a new scary movie!
+Some are freaky, some are funny, but all of them are worth your time.

-Come back every day for a new horror movie to watch!
-Some are scary, some are funny, but all of them are worth your time.
+I'm a big horror movie fan and spent tons of time hand-curating this list.

 Click a film to view: